elliotsymons13/devenvironment/README.md

 sudo dev-environment-setup.sh
 ```

-After this, optionally install and configure i3 with:
+*After this*, optionally install and configure i3 with:

 ```bash
 TODO